Kentico/cloud-sample-pwa-app/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Model generation

+Run `npm run generate-models` generate models in ```/src/app/models` using `kentico-cloud-model-generator-utility` [tool](https://github.com/Enngage/KenticoCloudModelGeneratorUtility) project ID is defined in `package.json` in `config.projectId`.

+## Deployment

+Deployment is set up by [surge](https://surge.sh/).
+It is required to register to this service and set two environment properties you receive after registration:
+* SURGE_LOGIN
+* SURGE_TOKEN

+Command `npm run surge` deploy the app on the domain specified in `package.json` in `config.deployUrl`.

+## Audits using Lighthouse

+If you want to perform an audit using [lighthouse](https://developers.google.com/web/tools/lighthouse/) to get the report, there is a prepared set up to generate an HTML report using the url defined in `package.json` in `config.deployUrl`.
+Audit is created by command `npm run lighthouse`.

 ## Contributing